vacu9708/Study-records/Operating system/Interrupt/readme.md

 * **(vectored)interrupt** : A hardware device notifies that an interrupt has occured. (more effective) This method has a limit that a hardware support is needed.
 But it is much faster than polling, so it is essential for real-time response.

+A **system call** is an interface for a program to access a service from the OS. (it's not an interrupt)